JuliaDynamics/DynamicalSystems.jl/docs/src/definition/general.md

 ```math
 \vec{u}_{n+1} = \vec{f}(\vec{u}_n, p, n)
 ```
 where $p$ contains the parameters of the system.
-In addition to the above equation of motion, information about the Jacobian of the system is also part of a "dynamical system".
+In addition to the above equations of motion, information about the Jacobian of the system is also part of a "dynamical system".

 Keep in mind that almost all functions of **DynamicalSystems.jl** assume that $\vec{f}$ is differentiable!